No items found.

 The theory emphasizes the importance of modeling and reinforcement in shaping behavior.
 It believes Individuals are more likely to imitate the behavior of others when they perceive that behavior to be rewarded, whether through praise, attention, or other forms of positive reinforcement.
 Conversely, individuals are less likely to imitate behavior that is punished or receives negative consequences.

-Developmental Psychology stages are various periods of growth and development that a person goes through in their life.
-These stages are often divided into:
+Developmental psychology stages are various periods of growth and development that a person goes through in their life.
+While different theorists propose different stages and different frameworks, here's a more general list of stages that most developmental psychologists use:

-2. Early Childhood: This spans from the ages of two to six and is characterized by the cultivation of social skills, self-restraint, and cognitive abilities such as memory and problem-solving.
+3. Early childhood: This spans from the ages of two to six and is characterized by the cultivation of social skills, self-restraint, and cognitive abilities such as memory and problem-solving, building on what foundations were laid in infancy.

-3. Middle Childhood: From ages six to twelve, middle childhood is marked by enhancing academic skills, social skills, and self-esteem.
+4. Middle childhood: From ages six to twelve, middle childhood is marked by enhancing academic skills, social skills, and self-esteem.

-5. Early Adulthood: During this stage, which spans from eighteen to thirty, individuals embark on developing intimate relationships, pursuing career goals, and shaping their identity.
+6. Early adulthood: During this stage, which spans from eighteen to thirty, individuals embark on developing intimate relationships, pursuing career goals, and shaping their identity.

-6. Middle Adulthood: This lasts from thirty to sixty-five and is characterized by the cultivation of generativity, the desire to make a meaningful contribution to society, and a sense of accomplishment.
+7. Middle adulthood: This lasts from thirty to sixty-five and is characterized by the cultivation of generativity, the desire to make a meaningful contribution to society, and a sense of accomplishment.

-7. Late Adulthood: This stage begins at the age of sixty-five and beyond; it is a stage of development that involves the accumulation of wisdom, introspection on life experiences, and the acknowledgment and acceptance of mortality.
+8. Late adulthood: This stage begins at the age of sixty-five and beyond; it is a stage of development that involves the accumulation of wisdom, introspection on life experiences, and the acknowledgment and acceptance of mortality.

-By understanding these Developmental Psychology stages, you can give your clients the support they need as they grow and evolve.
-You can also better anticipate your client's challenges at any given point in their life.
+By understanding these stages, you can support your clients as they grow and evolve.
+You can also better anticipate possible challenges that individuals may face at any given point in their lives.

 Diagnosing developmental issues involves a comprehensive evaluation of an individual's developmental history, behaviors, and abilities.
-There are a variety of methods and assessments that can be used to diagnose these issues, depending on the specific concerns or symptoms that are present.
+Depending on the specific concerns or symptoms present, various methods and assessments can be used to diagnose these issues.

 Developmental screening